The Hillary Step

 Named after the final, almost vertical 40-foot cliff-face that Hillary and Tenzing Norgay scaled in reaching the summit of Everest, the Hillary Step is a metaphor for the challenges innovative leaders face.

-The Hillary Step is a prize that is given every four years to the person (likely but not necessarily a Hillary global Laureate) whom the Hillary Summit determines has a project where direct financial support from the Institute may enable a significant hurdle to be overcome in the chosen topic area.
+The Hillary Step is a prize that is given every four years to the person (likely but not necessarily a Hillary global Laureate) whom the Hillary Institute determines has a project where direct support from the Institute may enable a significant hurdle to be overcome in the chosen topic area.

 The Hillary Step is currently valued at NZD100,000 and complements similar awards at the highest international level.
 Attracting international focus upon the recipient and their work, the Hillary Step brings further international attention to those leaders who raise the bar and make the world a better place.

 The inaugural Hillary Step was awarded to 2010 Laureate Peggy Liu for "China Dream".
 The second Hillary Step was jointly awarded to 2015 and 2013 Laureates Mike Brune and Atossa Soltani for bringing together 60 NGO and indigenous leaders from across the Americas in preparation for the Paris Climate Accords in 2015.